NO ONE HAS EVER BECOME POOR BY GIVING.

 But oh my, is it ever beautiful!
 And the people are so kind, welcoming, generous, good-humoured... nothing fazes them, even as they live in what most Westerners would consider abject poverty.

 As I took in the tainted beauty of this situation, I thought, if only my dear fellow Canadians (and others of course) could spare a few dollars for them, ... and then it occurred to me: it doesn't even have to be charity!

-Since I've been here for quite a while and know the place quite well, I could organize organize some tours to help travellers discover the wonders of this place, and have a percentage of that money go towards helping the people around me.
+Since I now know this country and its people quite well, I could organize organize tours to help travellers discover the wonders of this place, ensuring that we support the local economy along the way.
 Bingo!